-- reclamation on track at the former Troy Mine, where more than 90% of tailings have been covered or topsoiled and seeded
+- completed nearly two-thirds of surface reclamation at the Troy Mine tailings facility in Montana, where more than 90% of tailings have been covered or topsoiled and seeded

 Our greatest resource is our people; their health and safety is our highest priority.
 It’s the same goal wherever we operate: Send employees and contractors home to their families safe and sound – every day.

 - our 2018 goal was to reduce the All-Injury Frequency Rate (AIFR) by 15% – we exceeded that goal by reducing the AIFR by 27.5%